getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 Sentry.startSpanFromHeaders(spanCtx, headers);
 ```

 Since we want to discourage accessing the transaction object directly, the `Sentry.setMeasurement` top level method will also be introduced.
 This will set a custom performance metric if a transaction exists.
+If a transaction doesn't exist, this method will do nothing.
+In the future, this method will attach the measurement to the span on the scope, but for now it'll only attach it to the transaction.

 ```ts
 namespace Sentry {